SpongePowered/SpongeDocs/source/plugin/wgen/modifiers.rst

 the implementation when it is creating the world generator for a world which has specified that your ``WorldGeneratorModifier`` should be applied.

-The :javadoc:`WorldCreationSettings` and a :javadoc:`DataContainer` of additional properties for the world are passed to this method in order to give context for your changes.
-For instance, you can use the ``WorldCreationSettings`` to only apply your generator changes to nether worlds.
+The :javadoc:`WorldProperties` and a :javadoc:`DataContainer` of additional properties for the world are passed to this method in order to give context for your changes.
+For instance, you can use the ``WorldProperties`` to only apply your generator changes to nether worlds.

 Registering a WorldGeneratorModifier
 ====================================